 Donuts for me are like coffee: smells intoxicating, but I don’t like to consume it.
 I wish I had this kind of willpower around more sweets, but I’ll take what I can get.
 I think my main beef with donuts is that after I eat them I feel rotten.
 It must be the combination of sugar and oil on an empty stomach that does it.
 The pleasure is not worth the pain.

-You can make this vegan donut recipe by having the following ingredients on-hand:
+You can make this vegan donuts recipe by having the following ingredients on-hand: